 If you prefer a chord chart in pdf format, request your free access to the download page.

 Check the table of contents below to get started:

 Click on a root note from the list below to see the chord diagrams:

 On the web, you can find lots of chord diagrams, but this guitar chords library is different: it shows you how the proper way to place your fingers to play a given chord, but also tells you the name of the notes that compose that chord, and even the intervals in the chord!

 Having this kind of information laid out in a single diagram is incredibly helpful in learning how to construct chords, how to create your own shapes, and mastering music theory.

-This chords library is perfect for guitar beginners that are looking for easy chords.
+This complete guitar chord chart is perfect for guitar beginners that are looking for easy fingerings, like open chords.

 Still, it's also useful for more advanced guitar players, as it contains challenging fingerings with stretches and bar positions, as well as shapes upper the 12th fret.